ddzoan/Where3x3/README.md

 ### Phase 1: User Authentication, Browse Tournament Index (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 Users will be able to sign up for accounts and log in.
 I will create API routes to return the tournament index and show routes.
 Backbone will be used to display the views for the main search page with the tournaments on the left side.

 [Details][phase-one]

-### Phase 2: Tournament show page (~0.5 days)
+### Phase 2: Tournament show page, site breakdown 3 main page views (~1 day)
 Use backbone to create the tournament details view page.
+Create views for the 3 main page views, (landing, search, tournament details)

 [Details][phase-two]

-### Phase 3: Search (~1.5 days)
+### Phase 3: Search (~1 day)
 Implement search by location and by date range on the server side.

 [Details][phase-three]